 If you don't have a user name and password, click Need an account?.
 This will take you to the MatchWare Shared Workspace, where you will be able to create an account, provided that you or your organization are an authorized subscriber to this service.
 The service is also available as a 30-day free trial.

-The MatchWare Workspace dialog now opens.
+If you have set up a user account but have not saved a password, Open in browser will be shown instead of Need an account?.
+Clicking this link will also take you to the MatchWare Shared Workspace where you may log on as normally.
+You can also enter your password in the dialog to log on directly from MindView.